Skip to main content

 3. FlightLogger

 FlightLogger's core strength is training management.
-It offers purpose-built tools for student progress tracking, syllabus management, evaluations, and EASA Part-FCL compliance.
+It offers purpose-built tools for student progress tracking, syllabus management, evaluations, and competency-based progression.
 If training record-keeping and student progress are your primary concern, FlightLogger handles this well.

 Where FlightLogger falls short is billing and maintenance.
 Billing flexibility is limited — there is no itemized flight pricing with separate line items for different cost components.
-The pricing model is per student, which means costs increase as your student base grows even if your fleet stays the same.
-Maintenance capabilities are basic with no full work order or parts management workflow.
-Accounting integrations are limited compared to platforms that support Sage Intacct, Exact Online, or PEPPOL.
+The pricing model is per student — an account fee plus a monthly fee per active student — across three tiers (Core, Advance, Premium), which means costs increase as your student base grows even if your fleet stays the same.
+Maintenance includes work orders with assigned technicians and basic parts installation tracking, but lacks the depth of a dedicated MRO system — no full parts inventory management, no task cards, and no airworthiness directive tracking.
+Accounting integrations are more limited compared to platforms that support Sage Intacct, Exact Online, or PEPPOL.

 Summary:

-- Strengths: Strong training management and student progress tracking.
-Good EASA Part-FCL compliance.
-Well-known brand in European aviation.
+• Strengths: Strong training management and student progress tracking.
+Multi-framework compliance (EASA, FAA, CASA, ANAC).
+Well-known brand with 200+ schools in 47 countries.
 Document management with expiry tracking.
+Optional SMS module.

 4. Flight Circle